 Oxford is a somewhat small town located in the state of Massachusetts.
 With a population of 14,009 people and two constituent neighborhoods, Oxford is the 141st largest community in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oxford is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Oxford who work in office and administrative support (15.64%), sales jobs (13.01%), and management occupations (9.69%).
+Unlike some towns, Oxford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Oxford are a mix of both white- and blue-collar jobs.
+Overall, Oxford is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Oxford who work in office and administrative support (13.52%), healthcare (12.11%), and management occupations (8.89%).

-The overall education level of Oxford is somewhat higher than in the average US city of 21.84%: 27.53% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Oxford citizens is substantially higher than the typical US community, as 29.13% of adults in Oxford have at least a bachelor's degree.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.